MPC-Berkeley/barc_lite/me131_docker/project_readme.md

             - <empty>
     ```

+***NOTE***: The directory `project_files/code` may contain other files which are used in `project_controller.py`.
+For example, a tracking reference, utilities library, etc. These files will all be included when the ROS package is built.

 ## Launching the Docker Container

 Now, we will launch the Docker container using the flags that were discussed in [`docker_readme.md`](docker_readme.md).
 For this example, I have set up the project directory at `C:\Users\zhued\Documents\`.
 I will refer to this path as `<PREFIX>` for the remainder of this tutorial.
 When following along, make sure to replace `<PREFIX>` with the location you have chosen.